Trinidad and Tobago men stun Mexico in RAN opener - Trinidad and Tobago Newsday

 Trinidad and Tobago men stun Mexico in RAN opener

-CHEERS bellowed through the Larry Gomes Stadium, Arima on November 22 as TT’s men came from behind to secure an unlikely and dramatic 12-5 victory over Mexico in both teams’ 2024 Rugby Americas North (RAN) tournament opener.
+CHEERS bellowed through the Larry Gomes Stadium, Arima on November 22 as Trinidad and Tobago’s men came from behind to secure an unlikely and dramatic 12-5 victory over Mexico in both teams’ 2024 Rugby Americas North (RAN) tournament opener.

 Their victory and the women’s team’s 37-0 drubbing win over Barbados put both in a prime position to take the top spots in their respective round-robin groups.